pdb-94/miguel/README.md

 Authors and contributors:
 The main author is Paul Bohn (Technische Hochschule Köln).
 Co-author of the project is Silvan Rummeny (Technische Hochschule Köln) who created the first approach within his PhD.
 Other contributors are Moritz End (Technische Hochschule Köln).

+Content and structure:
+  main: main file to run MiGUEL simulation
+  environment: Environment with all basic simulation parameters and systemcomponents
+  operation: Carries out the simulation and system evaluation
+  report: creates pdf report
+  pv: Modeling the system component PV based on the library pvlib
+  windturbine: Modeling the system component WindTurbine based on the library windpowerlib
+  storage: Modeling the system component Storage with a simple storage model
+  dieselgenerator: Modeling the system component DieselGenerator with a simple generator model
+  load: Modeling the system component load
+  grid: Modeling the system component grid with a simple grid model